-- To facilitate and encourage learning which enables pupils to achieve high standards, grow as individuals and nurture shared values. - To share and support the corporate responsibility for the well-being, education and discipline of all pupils. - To contribute to the provision of holistic education and the positive experiences which can help pupils to achieve their purpose in life, fulfil their potential and become good citizens.
-Contribute to the Religious, Spiritual, Moral, Social, Linguistic and Cultural development of children.
+• Facilitate and encourage learning which enables pupils to achieve high standards, grow as individuals and nurture shared values.

+- To share and support the corporate responsibility for the well being of pupils and staff. - To contribute to the provision of holistic education and the positive experiences which can help pupils to achieve their purpose in life, fulfil their potential and become good citizens.
+To contribute to the Religious, Spiritual, Moral, Social, Linguistic and Cultural development of children.